nidrissi/nidrissi/content/post/git-3-practice/index.md

 - [Part 2: The Theory](/post/git-2-theory), where I explain at a high level the inner workings and the data models used by Git.

 <div class="p-2 rounded-md bg-yellow-300 dark:bg-yellow-800">
 I will assume some level of familiarity with using a terminal to run commands.
-If you are not comfortable with that, then I suggest that you wait for the "Bonus" part of the series, where I will mention some alternatives.
+If you are not comfortable with that, then I suggest that you wait for the "Bonus" part of the series, where I will mention some alternatives, including GitHub Desktop and Visual Studio Code.
 </div>

 ## Setup